 |

 We offer help and training on the EndNote and Mendeley reference management systems to manage and create references.
-See the boxes below for details of our workshops and other guides you can use to learn how to make the most of these tools.
+See the boxes below for details of our workshops.

 Our reference management workshops count towards your Red Award.